How it works

 The fair rule

 Two students, same cycle, today.
-One is present, one is away — watch what the meter does.
+One is present, one is away.
+Watch what the beads do.

 Still 5 of 8